Heathenry (new religious movement): Rites and practices

-In Anglophone countries, Heathen groups are typically called kindreds or hearths, or alternately sometimes as fellowships, tribes, or garths.
-These are small groups, often family units, and usually consist of between five and fifteen members.
-They are often bound together by oaths of loyalty, with strict screening procedures regulating the admittance of new members.
-Prospective members may undergo a probationary period before they are fully accepted and welcomed into the group, while other groups remain closed to all new members.
-Heathen groups are largely independent and autonomous, although they typically network with other Heathen groups, particularly in their region.
-There are other followers of the religion who are not affiliated with such groups, operating as solitary practitioners, with these individuals often remaining in contact with other practitioners through social media.
-A 2015 survey found that the majority of Heathens identified as solitary practitioners, with northern Europe constituting an exception to this; here, the majority of Heathens reported involvement in groups.

 A Heathen altar for the Yule feast in Gothenburg, Sweden.
 The painted tablet at the back depicts Sunna, the two larger wooden idols Odin (left) and Frey (right).
 In front of them there are the three Norns, and in the front row a red Thor and other idols.
 In front of the cult images are two ritual hammers.

+Heathen groups are varyingly called kindreds, hearths, fellowships, tribes, or garths.
+These are small groups, often family units, that typically contain between five and fifteen members, all bound together by oaths of loyalty.
+Screening procedures regulate the admittance of new members, who may undergo a probationary period before they are fully accepted into the group; others remain closed to all new members.
+Heathen kindreds are largely autonomous, although typically network with other Heathen groups, particularly in their region.
+Other Heathens are unaffiliated with groups, operating as solitary practitioners, but sometimes communicate with other Heathens through social media.
+A 2015 survey found that globally, most Heathens were solitary practitioners, although in northern Europe most practitioners were involved in groups.

-Priests are often termed godhi, while priestesses are gydhja, adopting Old Norse terms meaning "god-man" and "god-woman" respectively, with the plural term being gothar.
-These individuals are rarely seen as intermediaries between practitioners and deities, instead having the role of facilitating and leading group ceremonies and being learned in the lore and traditions of the religion.
+Priests are often termed godhi, while priestesses are gydhja, Old Norse terms meaning "god-man" and "god-woman" respectively, with the plural term being gothar.
+These individuals are rarely seen as intermediaries between practitioners and deities, but instead facilitate and lead group ceremonies and are deemed learned in the religion's lore and traditions.
 Many kindreds believe that anyone can take on the position of priest, with members sharing organisational duties and taking turns in leading the rites.
-In other groups, it is considered necessary for the individual to gain formal credentials from an accredited Heathen organisation in order to be recognised as a priest.
+Other groups consider it necessary for an individual to gain formal credentials from an accredited Heathen organisation before becoming a priest.
 In a few groups—particularly those of the early 20th century which operated as secret societies—the priesthood is modelled on an initiatory system of ascending degrees akin to Freemasonry.